Final Battle (2024)

 The 2024 Final Battle was a professional wrestling live streaming event produced by American promotion Ring of Honor (ROH).
 It was the 23rd Final Battle event and took place on December 20, 2024, at the Hammerstein Ballroom in New York City, New York.
 The event aired exclusively on ROH's streaming service, Honor Club.

 Thirteen matches were contested at the event, including four on the Zero Hour pre-show.
 In the event's final match, which was promoted as part of a double main event, Athena defeated Billie Starkz to retain the ROH Women's World Championship.
 In the other main event, Chris Jericho defeated Matt Cardona to retain the ROH World Championship.
 In other prominent matches, Komander defeated Brian Cage, Willie Mack, Mark Davis, AR Fox and Blake Christian in a Survival of the Fittest match to become the new ROH World Television Champion, Sons of Texas (Sammy Guevara and Dustin Rhodes) defeated The Righteous (Vincent and Dutch) in a Texas Bullrope match to retain the ROH World Tag Team Championship, Lee Moriarty defeated Nigel McGuiness to retain the ROH Pure Championship, and Jay Lethal defeated QT Marshall.
-The event marked the ROH returns of Danhausen, Nigel McGuiness, and Bandido.
+The event marked the ROH returns of Danhausen, Nigel McGuinness, and Bandido.